ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 Merge
 ---
 Sometimes the work which has been done in a branch will be thrown away.
 You delete the branch and everything is as if the branch never existed.
-If you don´t want to throw your work away, you probably have to bring the contents of your branch into the master branch.
+If you don´t want to throw away your work, you probably have to bring the contents of your branch into the master branch.
 That´s what merge is for.

 To merge any branch into your master branch, you have to
 {% highlight bash linenos %}
 git checkout master
-git merge <your-branch-name>
+git merge <your-source-branch>
 {% endhighlight %}
-The first command will bring you into the master branch, the second command will pull in the changes from the named branch into the master branch.
-The principle is always the same - make the branch into which you want to merge the working copy and then pull changes from any other branch into your working copy.
-To be more precise, all commits from your named branch will be merged into your working copy.
+The first command will bring you into the master branch, the second command will pull in the changes from the source branch into the master branch.
+The principle is always the same - make the branch into which you want to merge the working copy and then pull changes from any other branch into your working copy by
+{% highlight bash linenos %}
+git checkout <destination-branch>
+git merge <source-branch>
+{% endhighlight %}
+To be more precise, all commits from your source branch will be merged into your working copy.

+todo
+---
-fast forward
+* fast forward
-merge commit
+* merge commit
-merge conflict
+* merge conflict
+* remove branch
+* Meaning of HEAD
+* files not to track
+* git diff

-git merge
+* git merge
-git log
+* git log
-git rm
+* git rm
-git mv
+* git mv